-- 166,000 (6.5%) had jobs with airport operators in, for example, airport management, maintenance, and security;
+- 166,000 (6.5%) had jobs with airport operators in roles such as airport management, maintenance, and security

-- 1.5 million (57.5%) worked on-site in airports at, for example, retail outlets, restaurants, and hotels;
+- 1.5 million (57.5%) worked on-site in airports in retail outlets, restaurants, and hotels

-- 341,000 (13%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and engines
+- 341,000 (13%) were employed in civil aircraft manufacturing, including systems, components, airframes, and engines